openpesa/pypesa/docs/contributing.md

 Make sure you commit in logical blocks.
 Each commit message should be sane.
 Check this [article](https://chris.beams.io/posts/git-commit/).

+Whenever possible, please include tests for the changes or feature you work on.

+!!!note
+    This package uses `pytest` for testing but feel free to use `unittest` if you are comfortable with it.

 ## Create the Pull Request (PR)

 Create a PR by pushing your branch to the _origin_ remote and then press some buttons on Github.